Explorer 61: Launch

 On 30 October 1979, Magsat was launched from pad SLC-5 at Vandenberg Air Force Base in California on a Scout G-1 bearing 96.80° in a dusk to dawn orbit.
 The spacecraft was placed in an orbit with a perigee of 351.90 km and an apogee of 578.40 km.
 After reaching orbit, its telescoping boom was extended outward by 6 m.
-Two star cameras were used to define the position of the spacecraft relative to Earth.
+Two-star cameras were used to define the position of the spacecraft relative to Earth.
 The orbit allowed the satellite to map a majority of the Earth's surfaces except the geographic poles.

-After launch the payload was brought to an orbit of 96.75° facing the Sun as the Earth rotated underneath.
+After launch the payload was brought to an orbit of 96.80° facing the Sun as the Earth rotated underneath.
 It was kept in a close Earth orbit, with vector magnetometers capable of sensing magnetic fields closer to Earth's surface.
-The data collected by this satellite allowed a 3D-mapping of the Earth's magnetic interior as never seen before.
+The data collected by this satellite allowed a 3D mapping of the Earth's magnetic interior as never seen before.
 In combination with a later satellite, Ørsted, it has been an essential component for explaining the current declining state of the Earth's magnetic field.

 Computers and data processing

 According to a Johns Hopkins University / Applied Physics Laboratory (JHU/APL) report, and archival NASA source documentation (Johns Hopkins APL Technical Digest, July–September 1980, Vol. 1, No. 3), the Magsat spacecraft utilized two RCA 1802 microprocessors running at a 2-MHz clock speed in a redundant setup.
-A stored memory of 2.8 kilobytes in PROMs with 1 kilobytes of random-access memory (RAM) provided the program and working space for the microprocessor.
+A stored memory of 2.8 kilobytes in PROMs with 1 kilobyte of random-access memory (RAM) provided the program and working space for the microprocessor.
 Other integrated circuits chips of the CDP 1800 family of circuits were also used, including the CDP 1852 interface circuit and the CDP 1822 1K x 1 RAM, as well as Harris CMOS 6611A PROMs.

 Three families of circuits were considered for the computer system design: two NMOS families (the Motorola 6800 and Intel 8080 microprocessors) and the RCA CDP1802 CMOS microprocessor.
-The 1802 was chosen based on various criteria, including the 1802 CMOS technology being power efficient by two orders of magnitude compared to the NMOS microprocessors, compatibility with the existing power supply of the satellite and the low-power requirements of CMOS, the radiation hardening of the 1802 and lack thereof in the 6800 and 8080, and other 1802-based functioning and features.
+The RCA 1802 was chosen based on various criteria, including the 1802 CMOS technology being power efficient by two orders of magnitude compared to the NMOS microprocessors, compatibility with the existing power supply of the satellite and the low-power requirements of CMOS, the radiation hardening of the 1802 and lack thereof in the 6800 and 8080, and other 1802-based functioning and features.
 Software for the project was developed with an in-house APL-generated 1802 cross-assembler running on IBM 360/370 mainframe computers.